mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=5), firstName=FirstName(firstName=Jason), lastName=LastName(lastName=Momoa))
 ```

-However, in such cases it's common and good practice to wait a bit between the retries to let the glitch to be resolved.
+However, in such cases, waiting between the retries to resolve the glitch is familiar and good practice.
 We can add a delay in the lambda passed to the `retry` function:

 ```kotlin
 actorRepository